gerryd/cookbook/content/recipe/desserts/bread-pudding.md

 # Directions

-- pre-heat the oven to 175°C
+- preheat the oven to 175°C
 - soak the raisins in the rum (ideally overnight, cover all raisins with rum)
 - in a large pot, heat the milk and vanilla sugar up to ~80°C
 - cut the bread in small-ish pieces, including the crust